weixiyen/MMO/docs/frontend_dev.md

 Here is a sample UI Module that will load the feed.

-	SB.ui 'feed', options
+	MM.ui 'feed', options

-When this SB.ui function is called, the module will load with options.
+When this MM.ui function is called, the module will load with options.

 Options: